kennytm/dbgen/CLI.md

 * `--qualified`

     If specified, the generated INSERT statements will use the fully qualified table name (i.e.
-    `INSERT INTO "db"."schema"."table" VALUES …`.
-Otherwise, only the table name will be included (i.e. `INSERT INTO "table" VALUES …`).
+    `INSERT INTO "db"."schema"."table" …`.
+Otherwise, only the table name will be included (i.e. `INSERT INTO "table" …`).

 * `-s «SEED»`, `--seed «SEED»`